-1. Personal hygiene: A lot of persons are in serious trouble today because of their carelessness towards their health.
+- Personal hygiene: A lot of people are in serious trouble today because of their carelessness towards their health.
 To remedy this, practice good hygiene, and only wear clean socks, and they should be of good quality.

 - Keep nails short and clean

-4. Keep hands and toe clean and free from moisture.
+- Keep hands and toe clean and free from moisture.

-Can Tea Tree Oil harm eyes?
+Can Tea Tree Oil Harm Eyes?

-No matter the juicy benefits that are loaded in this oil, it should never be ingested or used on sensitive parts of the human body such as the eyes, mouth, ear, etc. Ingesting this oil may lead to multiple complications and may even result in Coma.
+No matter the juicy benefits that are loaded in this oil, it should never be ingested or used on sensitive parts of the human body such as the eyes, mouth, ears, etc. Ingesting this oil may lead to multiple complications and may even result in Coma.